 These privacy statements that tell your viewers exactly what date you collect and what you do with that data are so important that Google is said to use whether or not you have a privacy statement on your site to help determine your ranking.

-A simple statement such as: “We value your privacy and will never sell, trade, give away, or otherwise disseminate your personal information, including but not limited to your email address, name, address, phone number,” etc., etc., etc. Of course, if you do have a partnership or an opt-in sharing agreement where the website viewer clearly knows they are opting in, that’s okay, but include it in your privacy statement.
+A simple statement is: “We value your privacy and will never sell, trade, give away, or otherwise disseminate your personal information, including but not limited to your email address, name, address, phone number, etc. Of course, if you have a partnership or an opt-in sharing agreement where the website viewer knows they are opting in, that’s okay, but include it in your privacy statement.

-Of course, this statement needs to be true if you place it on your web page, and honestly, if the statement isn’t true – then shame on you!
+Of course, this statement needs to be true if you place it on your web page, and honestly, if it isn’t true – then shame on you!

 Improve Your Website Tip #4: Contact Information

-Nothing screams scam artist like a site that has no means to contact someone with the company or website itself.
-If you are a small business and don’t want your home phone that’s associated with the account on your site, I’d highly recommend getting a second line just for your business.
-Having a means to contact you other than just a generic email address is essentially for building trust, and it is another thing Google looks at when ranking pages, so they say (you see, no one knows for sure what Google uses to determine page rank.)
+Nothing screams scam artists like a site that cannot contact someone with the company or website itself.
+If you are a small business and don’t want your home phone associated with your site account, I’d highly recommend getting a second line just for your business.
+Having the means to contact you other than just a generic email address is essential for building trust, and it is another thing Google looks at when ranking pages, so they say (you see, no one knows for sure what Google uses to determine page rank.)

 Improve Your Website Tip #5: Keyword Rich / Natural Flow

-When writing for keyword optimization, the text may appear to be a bit repetitive, but it should always make sense and just be a bunch of words to get more keywords on your site.
+When writing for keyword optimization, the text may appear repetitive, but it should always make sense and just be a bunch of words to get more keywords on your site.
 Think of a viewer who doesn’t know how keywords work, and how would they read your website copy?
-If it doesn’t make sense, is choppy, poorly written or doesn’t flow well, ditch it and start over with the better copy.
+If it doesn’t make sense, is choppy, poorly written, or doesn’t flow well, ditch it and start with a better copy.
 Keywords versus quality, quality should win, hands down, and keywords are a distant second.

-As the internet continues to evolve, you will soon see that keywords are going to change drastically shortly.
-Latent Semantic Indexing, Google’s baby, and live individual search sites are soon going to do away with keyword stuffing and optimization, and we will see more relevant search results.
-Don’t write for the search engines – write for your potential customers, and learn how to market your site other ways.
+As the internet continues to evolve, you will soon see that keywords will change drastically shortly.
+Latent Semantic Indexing, Google’s baby, and live individual search sites will soon do away with keyword stuffing and optimization, and we will see more relevant search results.
+Don’t write for the search engines – write for your potential customers, and learn how to market your site in other ways.